AultCare is your healthcare advocate

 Out-of-Network Copayment: A fixed amount (for example, $30) you pay for covered healthcare services from providers who do not contract with your health insurance or plan.
 Out-of-network copayments usually are more than in-network copayments.

-Preauthorization: A decision by your health insurer or plan that a healthcare service, treatment plan, prescription drug, or durable medical equipment (DME) is medically necessary.
-Sometimes called prior authorization, prior approval, or precertification.
-Your health insurance or plan may require preauthorization for certain services before you receive them, except in an emergency.
-Preauthorization is not a promise; your health insurance or plan will cover the cost.
+Preauthorization: A decision by your health insurer or health insurance plan that a healthcare service, treatment plan, prescription drug or durable medical equipment (DME) is medically necessary.
+Sometimes called prior authorization, prior approval or precertification.
+Your health insurer or health insurance plan may require preauthorization for certain services before you receive them, except in an emergency.
+Preauthorization is not a promise that your health insurance or plan will cover the cost.

 Premium Tax Credits: Financial help that lowers your taxes to help you and your family pay for private health insurance.
 You can get this help if you receive health insurance through the Marketplace and your income is below a certain level.
 Advance payments of the tax credit can be used right away to lower your monthly premium costs.